HazenBabcock/opensdraw/README.md

 * partviewer - A simple utility for finding ldraw part numbers and colors.

 ### Files ###
+* lcad_to_ldraw.py - Uses the lcad language interpreter to convert a .lcad file to a ldraw .dat file.
+* openldraw.pth - A sample .pth file.
 * colors.xml - XML file describing the LDraw colors (created using misc/make_colors_xml.py).
-* lcad_to_ldraw.py - Uses the lcad language interpreter to convert a .lcad file to a ldraw .dat file.
 * parts.xml - XML file describing the available parts (created using misc/make_parts_xml.py).

 ### Dependencies ###